 When trying to understand how insulation works it’s also important to realise that there are two main types of insulation and then each of these has lots of sub-types:

 For obvious reasons the closed cell insulation will be the better performing insulation, although it’s also more expensive.

 These are rating values for different materials showing how thermally efficient they are.

 I’m not going to go into great detail here but I’ll give you the basics to help you understand as you’ll see these figures quoted when you look at different types of insulation:

 It’s all well and good knowing how insulation works, but you should also know that increasing the insulation in your home increases the risk of condensation, which could cause damage in the future.

-To avoid this risk it’s essential that you, or your builder, should install a good quality vapour barrier to the warm side of the insulation.
+To avoid this risk it’s essential that you, or your builder, should install a good quality vapour barrie or vapour control layer to the warm side of the insulation.
 This stops water vapour passing through the insulation where it can settle on cold surfaces and condense.

 This can even happen inside the structure of your home where it can’t be seen (interstitial condensation).

 You should also install an airtightness layer to the cold side fo the insulation.